-The Little Hawaii Falls is perhaps the easiest waterfall hike in Hong Kong.
-The waterfall is accessible along the Little Hawaii Trail, that runs between Tseng Lan Shue and Tseung Kwan O Village in the New Territories.
+The Little Hawaii Falls is one of the easiest waterfall hikes in Hong Kong.
+The waterfall is accessible along the Little Hawaii Trail, which runs between Tseng Lan Shue and Tseung Kwan O Village in the New Territories.

-So, if you’re planning on visiting the Little Hawaii Falls, here is a simple guide that will walk you through the trail.
+So, if you plan on visiting Little Hawaii Falls, here is a simple guide to walk you through the trail.

 Map & Elevation Profile